-Any classes that are missed due to an unexpected absence or observance of a religious holiday must be replaced with an equivalent educational experience within four weeks.
+Any class days that are missed due to an unexpected absence or observance of a religious holiday must be replaced with an equivalent educational experience within four weeks.
 Additional information about missed classes is located under "Guidelines for unexpected absences."